pallets-eco/flask-security/docs/two_factor_configurations.rst

 Two-factor authentication provides a second layer of security to any type of login, requiring extra information or a secondary device to log in, in addition to ones login credentials.
-The added feature includes the ability to add a secondary authentication method using either via email, sms message, or an Authenticator app such as Google, Lastpass, or Authy.
+The added feature includes the ability to add a secondary authentication method using either an email link, sms message, or an Authenticator app such as Google, Lastpass, or Authy.

 The following code sample illustrates how to get started as quickly as